-Prior to joining Rice, I was an Institute for Quantum Information and Matter (IQIM) postdoctoral scholar at Caltech, and received my PhD from Harvard.
+Prior to joining AWS, I was an Assistant Professor of Electrical and Computer Engineering at Rice University.
+Before that, I was an Institute for Quantum Information and Matter (IQIM) postdoctoral scholar at Caltech, and received my PhD from Harvard.

-You can reach me by email at srujan[at]rice[dot]edu.
+You can reach me by email at srujm333[at]gmail[dot]com.

 Research highlights